 The City of Jacksonville and Duval County Emergency Management encourage you to determine your zone on the accompanying map and make advance plans for you and your family.
 In the event of an approaching storm, local government will work with the National Weather Service and other partners to provide you with specific information on which zones need to evacuate while simultaneously ensuring you have the best available information about the possible effects of the storm in your specific area.

 Knowing what evacuation zone you are located in could be a matter of life or death in a disaster.
 The areas located in Zone A are the most vulnerable to the factors listed above and will be the first to be evacuated, including manufactured homes/mobile homes.
 As storm effects intensify, the level of evacuation will be increased moving from level B to E. Zone F is different because it accounts for areas likely to flood from rainfall or other hazards of concern.
 Knowing your zone allows you to evacuate when the time comes.
 If you believe your home would be unsafe in a hurricane you should evacuate early.
-Duval County’s most low lying areas are along the coast and rivers.
+The majority of Duval County’s low lying areas are along the coast and rivers.